influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/kube-prometheus-libsonnet/docs/0.8/monitoring/v1/prometheus.md

 withListenLocal(listenLocal)
 ```

-ListenLocal makes the Prometheus server listen on loopback, so that it does not bind against the Pod IP.
+"ListenLocal makes the Prometheus server listen on loopback, so that it does not bind against the Pod IP."

 ### fn spec.withLogFormat